ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | Value    | Name              | Reference |
 |:---------|:------------------|:----------|
 | `0x0000` | `reserved`        | RFC XXXX  |
-{: #upload-extension-id title="Initial contents of the Report Extension Identifiers registry."}
+{: #upload-extension-id title="Initial contents of the DAP Report Extension Identifiers registry."}

 ### Report Error Registry {#report-error-reg}

-A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Report Error Identifiers" for reasons for rejecting reports during the aggregation interaction ({{aggregation-helper-init}}).
+A new registry will be (RFC EDITOR: change "will be" to "has been") created called "DAP Report Error Identifiers" for reasons for rejecting reports during the aggregation interaction ({{aggregation-helper-init}}).

 Value:
 : The one-byte identifier of the report error